larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - "Sealioning", where a participant makes incessant requests for evidence or data, even while remaining superficially polite.

-These items are just examples.
+These items are examples.
 If a particular example of moderation cannot be matched to an example that appears in this list, this has no bearing at all on whether or not the moderation action was warranted.
 Its absence from this list therefore cannot serve as a basis for an appeal.